kumahq/kuma-website/app/_src/networking/dns.md

 {% if_version gte:2.6.x %}
 Only overriding from control plane is supported.

-You can configure the bootstrap server in `kuma-cp`:
+To override, you can configure the bootstrap server in `kuma-cp`:

 ```yaml
 bootstrapServer:
   corefileTemplatePath: "/path/to/mounted-corefile-template" # ENV: KUMA_BOOTSTRAP_SERVER_PARAMS_COREFILE_TEMPLATE_PATH
 ```

-You'll also need to mount the DNS template file into the control plane by adding an extra configMap, here are the steps:
+You'll also need to mount the DNS configuration template file into the control plane by adding an extra configMap, here are the steps:

 Create a configmap in the namespace in which the control plane is installed: